MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Identity.Governance/Update-MgIdentityGovernanceAccessReviewDefinition.md

     - `[StageId <String>]`: Unique identifier of the accessReviewStageSettings object.
 The stageId will be used by the dependsOn property to indicate the order of the stages.
 Required.
   - `[Status <String>]`: This read-only field specifies the status of an access review.
 The typical states include Initializing, NotStarted, Starting, InProgress, Completing, Completed, AutoReviewing, and AutoReviewed.
 Supports $select, $orderby, and $filter (eq only).
 Read-only.

-CREATEDBY `<IMicrosoftGraphUserIdentity>`: userIdentity
+`CREATEDBY <IMicrosoftGraphUserIdentity>`: userIdentity
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[DisplayName <String>]`: The display name of the identity.
 Note that this might not always be available or up to date.
 For example, if a user changes their display name, the API might show the new value in a future response, but the items associated with the user won't show up as having changed when using delta.
   - `[Id <String>]`: Unique identifier for the identity.
   - `[IPAddress <String>]`: Indicates the client IP address used by user performing the activity (audit log only).
   - `[UserPrincipalName <String>]`: The userPrincipalName attribute of the user.

-FALLBACKREVIEWERS <IMicrosoftGraphAccessReviewReviewerScope\[]>: This collection of reviewer scopes is used to define the list of fallback reviewers.
+`FALLBACKREVIEWERS <IMicrosoftGraphAccessReviewReviewerScope[]>`: This collection of reviewer scopes is used to define the list of fallback reviewers.
 These fallback reviewers will be notified to take action if no users are found from the list of reviewers specified.
 This could occur when either the group owner is specified as the reviewer but the group owner does not exist, or manager is specified as reviewer but a user's manager does not exist.
 See accessReviewReviewerScope.
 Replaces backupReviewers.
 Supports $select.
 NOTE: The value of this property will be ignored if fallback reviewers are assigned through the stageSettings property.
   - `[Query <String>]`: The query specifying who will be the reviewer.
   - `[QueryRoot <String>]`: In the scenario where reviewers need to be specified dynamically, this property is used to indicate the relative source of the query.
 This property is only required if a relative query, for example, ./manager, is specified.
 Possible value: decisions.
   - `[QueryType <String>]`: The type of query.
 Examples include MicrosoftGraph and ARM.

-INPUTOBJECT `<IIdentityGovernanceIdentity>`: Identity Parameter
+`INPUTOBJECT <IIdentityGovernanceIdentity>`: Identity Parameter
   - `[AccessPackageAssignmentId <String>]`: The unique identifier of accessPackageAssignment
   - `[AccessPackageAssignmentPolicyId <String>]`: The unique identifier of accessPackageAssignmentPolicy
   - `[AccessPackageAssignmentRequestId <String>]`: The unique identifier of accessPackageAssignmentRequest
-  - `[AccessPackageAssignmentResourceRoleId <String>]`: The unique identifier of accessPackageAssignmentResourceRole
   - `[AccessPackageCatalogId <String>]`: The unique identifier of accessPackageCatalog
   - `[AccessPackageId <String>]`: The unique identifier of accessPackage
   - `[AccessPackageId1 <String>]`: The unique identifier of accessPackage
-  - `[AccessPackageId2 <String>]`: Usage: accessPackageId='{accessPackageId}'
   - `[AccessPackageQuestionId <String>]`: The unique identifier of accessPackageQuestion
-  - `[AccessPackageResourceEnvironmentId <String>]`: The unique identifier of accessPackageResourceEnvironment
-  - `[AccessPackageResourceId <String>]`: The unique identifier of accessPackageResource
-  - `[AccessPackageResourceRequestId <String>]`: The unique identifier of accessPackageResourceRequest
-  - `[AccessPackageResourceRoleId <String>]`: The unique identifier of accessPackageResourceRole
-  - `[AccessPackageResourceRoleScopeId <String>]`: The unique identifier of accessPackageResourceRoleScope
-  - `[AccessPackageResourceScopeId <String>]`: The unique identifier of accessPackageResourceScope
-  - `[AccessPackageSubjectId <String>]`: The unique identifier of accessPackageSubject
-  - `[AccessReviewDecisionId <String>]`: The unique identifier of accessReviewDecision
   - `[AccessReviewHistoryDefinitionId <String>]`: The unique identifier of accessReviewHistoryDefinition
   - `[AccessReviewHistoryInstanceId <String>]`: The unique identifier of accessReviewHistoryInstance
-  - `[AccessReviewId <String>]`: The unique identifier of accessReview
-  - `[AccessReviewId1 <String>]`: The unique identifier of accessReview
   - `[AccessReviewInstanceDecisionItemId <String>]`: The unique identifier of accessReviewInstanceDecisionItem
-  - `[AccessReviewInstanceDecisionItemId1 <String>]`: The unique identifier of accessReviewInstanceDecisionItem
   - `[AccessReviewInstanceId <String>]`: The unique identifier of accessReviewInstance
   - `[AccessReviewReviewerId <String>]`: The unique identifier of accessReviewReviewer
   - `[AccessReviewScheduleDefinitionId <String>]`: The unique identifier of accessReviewScheduleDefinition